About our Founder, Dr Patokh Chodiev

 Dr Patokh Chodiev is an international businessman, diplomat, author and philanthropist.

-In 1978, Dr Chodiev joined the diplomatic service and was posted to Tokyo where, speaking fluent Japanese, he specialised in Russian Japanese commercial relations for over a decade and developed his love and enthusiasm for Japan.
+In 1978, Dr Chodiev joined the diplomatic service and was posted to Tokyo where, speaking fluent Japanese, he specialized in Russia / Japan commercial relations for over a decade and developed his love and enthusiasm for Japan.

 Dr Chodiev is also a notable philanthropist, particularly in Russia and Central Asia, and an advocate of freedom of information, access to knowledge, and the arts.